Killers of the Flower Moon: Release

 Killers of the Flower Moon had its world premiere at the 76th Cannes Film Festival on May 20, 2023, where the film received a nine-minute standing ovation at the end of its screening.
 The film's United States premiere took place on September 27, 2023, at Alice Tully Hall at Lincoln Center in New York City, with none of the cast members in attendance due to the 2023 SAG-AFTRA strike.
+It was also screened as a Headline Gala at the 67th BFI London Film Festival on October 7, 2023.
 The film was originally set to open in select theaters on October 6, 2023, before going wide in the United States on October 20, 2023, by Apple TV+, under their Apple Original Films label, and Paramount Pictures.
 The limited release was later scrapped, with the film receiving a global theatrical rollout on October 20.

 As reported by Variety, Italy's Rai Cinema, alongside Leone Film Group, had acquired the rights for local theatrical release over Paramount as they managed to secure the rights in the middle of the film's production progress.
 Right before the film's second trailer premiered in July 2023, it was announced that the film would also be released in IMAX theatres.

 A few cinemas in Denmark, Germany, Italy, Portugal, Brazil, the Netherlands, and the United States inserted their own intermission into the film.
 The theaters were considered to violate their contract by Paramount and Apple Original Films, who took action to have it stopped.
 The film has been criticized for its long running time, which Scorsese and editor Thelma Schoonmaker have publicly defended.
-The film debuted at the #2 position at the global box office followed by Vijay's film Leo.
+The film debuted at the #2 position at the global box office, behind Vijay's film Leo.
 The film was released on video on demand (VOD) platforms on December 5, 2023, and became available for streaming on Apple TV+ on January 12, 2024.
-In March 2025 it was reported that Apple declined a request from the Criterion Collection to release the film in physical formats.
+In March 2025, it was reported that Apple declined a request from the Criterion Collection to release the film in physical formats.
+However, in December 2025, the film was announced as part of Criterion's slate of releases on 4K UHD, Blu-ray, and DVD, with an announced release date of March 24, 2026.